keninayoung/QISICGM/README.md

 ---

 ## Disclaimer
-This repository is for research and educational purposes only and is **not** a medical device.
+This repository is for research and educational purposes only and is **NOT** a medical device.
 Do not use it to make clinical decisions.

 ---